shakibamoshiri/badge-for-git/README.md

  - `__,FF,__` is for representing <img src="res/rgb/g/g-00FF00.svg" /> color or in binary `00000000,11111111,00000000` or in decimal `0,255,0`
  - `__,__,FF` is for representing <img src="res/rgb/b/b-0000FF.svg" /> color or in binary `00000000,00000000,11111111` of in decimal `0,0,255`

-You should (have to) memorize these three colors and the position of each, which comes in this order: `red,green,blue`  or `FF,FF,FF` or `255,255,255`
+You should (have to) memorize these three colors and the position of each, which comes in this order:

+ - `red,green,blue`  or `FF,FF,FF` or `255,255,255`

-Now instead of trying to memorize a number from `0` to `255` or to `FF`, divide 255 by 25 which we get 10 value and then we can memorize these ten easily
+Now instead of trying to memorize a number from `0` to `255` or to `FF`, divide 255 by **25** which we get 11 values and then we can memorize these, easily.
-Here is a table and these **10** values which I memorized them.
+Here is a table and these **11** values which I memorized them.
 Even if you forgot them you can use the hex value equivalent of

  - (decimal) 0, 25, 50, 75, 100, 125, 150, 175, 200, 225 and 250 which we can round it up to 255 which can be
  - (hex    ) 0, 19, 32, 4B, 64,  7D,  96,  AF,  C8,  E1  and FA which we can round it up to FF

-Now it is easier to memorize these ten other than 255 values.
+Now it is easier to memorize these eleven, other than 255 values (e.g 0 to 255).

  - need bright red, use `FF`
  - need dark red use `C8` or `AF`